 How Do Buddhists Feel About Tattoos?

-Tattoos in Buddhism have been a subject of controversy for as long as the question has been asked.
+Buddhism and tattoos have generated debate for as long as the question has existed.

 Buddha Sculpture FAQs